tabarra/txAdmin/docs/dev_notes.md

 - [x] fix diagnostics data error on pterodactyl
 - [ ] fix: menu > send announcement does not trigger discord msg nor custom event
 - [ ] check why the bot cannot use an announcement channel for announcements (isTextBased() issue?)
+- [ ] ConfigVault.saveProfile should probably throw the error up

 ## Console Rewrite
 - [x] Upgrade chalk, drop the chalk.keyword thing